 Pricing

-• Paid plans start at$6 per user per month as part of Google Workspace
+- Paid plans start at$6 per user per month as part of

 Integrations

 Google Keep integrates with the other tools in the Google Workspace, including Gmail.
-Developers can also create their own integrations using its API or third-party tools.
+While many strive to offer similar connectivity, Google also allows developers to create their own integrations using its API or third-party tools.

 Google Keep vs. Obsidian